 Explore the desert oasis that is Bedourie, perched on a sand dune and surrounded by Eyre Creek.
 Stay a few days, have a yarn with the locals, and take advantage of the town’s excellent facilities.
 Your outback Queensland adventure to the far west wouldn't be complete without a visit to this iconic town and all that it has to offer.
 Bedourie hosts a range of exciting events each year.
 These events and the town are RV, Caravan, and 4WD friendly with plenty of accommodation, camping and site options available.
 The town welcomes grey nomads, backpackers, campers and family visitors alike.

 On arrival into Bedourie, call into the Bedourie Visitor Information Centre to peruse their brochures, souvenirs, photo gallery, and history.
 Grab a town map and watch a video about the Diamantina Shire on the big screen.

 Other services at the Bedourie Visitor Information Centre include:

-- Bedourie Aquatic Centre and Hot Artesian Spa entry – Collect a key ($50.00 fully refundable deposit).
+- Bedourie Aquatic Centre and Hot Artesian Spa entry – Pick up key for a Small fee from Bedourie Visitor Information Centre

 - Bedourie Tennis Courts – Hire some racquets and balls or bring your own.